junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean leans closer, "'*Darkness cannot drive out darkness, only light can do that.*' Why does that sound so familiar?"

-Sam answers enthusiastically, "Martin Luther King Jr., guy is a genius, like Gandhi."
+Sam answers enthusiastically, "Martin Luther King Jr., guy is a legend, like Gandhi."

 "And that's connected to our problem how?"
 Dean frowns, letting go for once to not mock at Sam's obsession with these historical figures that he can never understand.

-"I *think*," Sam grooms through his idea, "if ABD is a leftover symptom caught from getting too close to the Darkness, and Angels' true forms are like flowing lights, then it's practically *literally* saying 'Light is getting consumed by the Darkness'.
+"I'm thinking," Sam grooms through his idea, "if ABD is a symptom when angels get in too close contact with darkness, and angels' true forms are like flowing lights, then it's practically *literally* saying 'Light is getting consumed by the Darkness'.
 With the opposite of light -- the absence of light -- in their system, angels can't recover, that's why they're dying, and eventually all lights gone and they end up dead.
 It sort of makes sense."

 "And the cure is... giving them more light?"
-Dean manages to catch up, guessing between lines.
+Dean catches up, connecting the lines and dots.

 "Yeah, it's either that or... but I don't think we can get Chuck or Amara back to fix this -- even if we can, to be honest, I don't really want to see them again so soon."
 Sam ponders, "So the only option is just this --"

 "-- the brightest of all light."
 Cass finishes his sentence.
 "But what does that mean?
-Who, or what, has the brightest light?"
+Who has -- or, what *is* -- the brightest light?"

-Realization hits all of them at the same time.
-Though it comes with a different name.
+Realization hits all three of them at the same time.
+Though it comes with different names.

 Sam stuns and breathes, "Lucifer."